JanHerca/urantiapedia/output/wikijs/en/article/A_Letter_to_Astronomers_and_Astrophysicists.md

 ## North and South Super Voids

-The documents published in 1955 affirm the existence of huge extension space “superior” and “inferior” that are less rich in galaxies, called by them as space reservoirs (unpervaded space).
+The papers published in 1955 affirm the existence of huge extension space “superior” and “inferior” that are less rich in galaxies, called by them as space reservoirs (unpervaded space).
 This topic is similar to the previous one, except for the fact that _The Urantia Book_ specifically mentions the existence of these two Super Voids and states that one occupies a lower region, and the other a superior position in relation to what we know as Local Sheet.
 These voids were designated by Northern Local Supervoid[^13] e Southern Local Supervoid[^14]

 <figure id="Letter_figure_4" class="image urantiapedia">
 <img src="/image/article/A_Letter_to_Astronomers_and_Astrophysicists/nearby_groups.jpg">
 <figcaption><em><b>Figure 4.</b> Distrución espacial del vecindario del Grupo Local proyectado en el plano supergaláctico (Y, Z).
 Imagen original: <a href="http://ned.ipac.caltech.edu/level5/Dev2/frames.html">http://ned.ipac.caltech.edu/level5/Dev2/frames.html</a>.</em></figcaption>
 </figure>

-The interesting point is that these voids were discovered only about 25 years after the publication of the Urantia documents[^15].
+The interesting point is that these voids were discovered only about 25 years after the publication of the Urantia papers[^15].

 The De Vaucouleurs article mentioned above has indications like these: